- Home

 Active duty Veteran exemptions:

 As of July 1, 2008, any active member of the armed forces is entitled to the full exemption of one motor vehicle, regardless of the location of his or her vehicle.
-The definition of armed forces is the Unites States Army, Navy, Marine Corps, Coast Guard, Air Force, and any reserve component thereof, including the Connecticut National Guard performing duty.
+The definition of armed forces is the Unites States Army, Navy, Marine Corps, Coast Guard, Air Force, Space Force, and any reserve component thereof, including the Connecticut National Guard performing duty.
 Click the following links for the appropriate application.

 Active-duty exemption application must be processed prior to December 31st of the year, following the original billing date.
+Example- 2025 Grand list bill, application must be received prior to 12/31/26.

 Note: Effective October 1, 2009, the dates for Operation Earnest Will have been changed to the period of July 24, 1987, to August 1, 1990.